rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 {{< addendum title="For Posterity" >}}
 Depending on when you're reading this, these examples either don't work anymore, or they look completely different because I've changed my mind and/or learned a lot since I wrote this initially, and the shortcode has changed accordingly.
-That's the blog-post equivalent of a live demo.
+That's the blog-post equivalent of a live demo, sorry.
-Sorry.
+You can check out the shortcode [as of right now here](https://github.com/jemus42/jemsugo/blob/44bd506487f52ccd37cb947417e4ca888dfd736c/layouts/shortcodes/pkg.html).
 {{< /addendum >}}

 This shortcode relies on the existence of [`packages.yml`](https://github.com/rbind/blog.jemu.name/blob/4415a09997e5e859644b2b8a17e86150099bd317/data/packages.yml).
 I generated this from the packages' `DESCRIPTION` files installed in my blog's {{< pkg "renv" >}}-library, `available.packages()` for CRAN urls, and [this result of a wasted evening](https://github.com/rbind/blog.jemu.name/blob/2894d54e55820a48fe682a80c81bc30d4a2e5686/R/maintenance.R#L47-L100).
 There's probably better solutions available [as Maëlle suggested](https://twitter.com/ma_salmon/status/1264186424443764736) [^codemeta], but I just wanted to get started with something relatively simple --- after all, I was primarly after three things:

-- The package's name
+- The package's name (surprisingly)
 - A CRAN url, also serving as a (CRAN | Not CRAN)-indicator
 - A GitHub / source repository URL

-[^codemeta]: The [output of `codemetar`](https://docs.ropensci.org/codemetar/#create-a-codemetajson-in-one-function-call) is a lot more complex, takes a while to generate, and is probably not feasible if I want to generate metadata for *a lot* of packages maybe?
-But it's cool for what it does --- I'd just need this in *one big file for all packages* form I think.
+[^codemeta]: The [output of `codemetar`](https://docs.ropensci.org/codemetar/#create-a-codemetajson-in-one-function-call) is a lot more complex and takes a moment to generate *per package*, so it's probably not feasible if I want to generate metadata for *a lot* of packages maybe?
+But it's cool for what it does --- I'd just need this in *one big file for all packages and also some non-CRAN packages* form I think.

 Additionally, I haven't found a good method of determining which package has a dedicated documentation website, e.g. via `{pkgdown}`, because preferably I'd like to make the package name link to its website and the associated icon either link to CRAN or to its source / GitHub repository.
 Guess there's a lot of room for improvement [^pkgdown].